 Macfarlane Ferguson & McMullen’s real estate practice is conducted by attorneys with a broad base of experience in virtually all areas of real property law.
-The Firm’s attorneys have assisted clients with various aspects of real estate transactions, including representing sellers in large sales of raw land to the government.
-They have assisted with the financing, acquisition and development of marinas, sports arenas, condominium developments, planned communities, office towers, retail centers, apartment complexes, ranches and agricultural uses.
+The Firm’s attorneys have assisted clients with various aspects of real estate transactions, including representing sellers in large sales of raw land to governmental entities, creation of mitigation banks, and tax deferred exchanges.
+They have assisted with the financing, acquisition, development and leasing of marinas, sports arenas, condominium developments, planned communities, office towers, retail centers, apartment complexes, ranches, and agricultural uses.

 From assisting major banks with the disposition of excess branch sites, to orchestrating the assemblage, development, and financing of parcels for large, multi-use developments, to dealing with all aspects of vast ranch, citrus and forestry operations, the Firm’s real estate attorneys are active, experienced, and prepared to deal efficiently with every situation a client may encounter.
 Their experience enables the Firm to handle transactions and clients’ real estate needs regardless of size, complexity, or location.